maxthraxx/WFGY/OS/README.md

 - ✅ Every tool-type app can be ported to `.txt` — lightweight, fast, and ad-free
 - 🛠️ Build your own in 5 minutes:
   Ask your AI:
-  > “Use TXT Core to build a Creative Prompt Generator — one idea per day, no repeats, adapts to my tone.”
+  > “Use TXTOS.txt to build a Creative Prompt Generator — one idea per day, no repeats, adapts to my tone.”

   **What makes it different from just asking an AI?**
   - Semantic Tree: remembers your style and avoids repetition
   - Resonance Logic: understands your tone and domain
   - Self-correcting reasoning: generates ideas with internal coherence

-- 🧩 TXT Core will be released by the end of August.

 ---